CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-preflight.md

 * At least 2 vCPUs in the **StandardDSv2Family** quota

-If you are looking to enable auto-scaling on the processing node you will need to ensure a higher quota on the FSv2 family.
+If you are looking to enable auto-scaling on the processing node, you will need to ensure a higher quota on the FSv2 family.
 This will also depend on your license type.

 ### Helper Script

-CluedIn have created a PowerShell script that can check the current users provider registrations.
+CluedIn have created a PowerShell script that can check the current user's provider registrations.

 It requires the Azure CLI (az) to be installed on the system running it.